EvoluWil/EvoluWil/README.md

 Frontend Instructor at [Trybe](https://www.betrybe.com) and Frontend Developer.

 I graduated in systems analysis and development at [Fatec in São José dos Campos](https://fatecsjc-prd.azurewebsites.net/)

+I currently study content related to mobile development with react-native and follow updates from the entire react/next.js universe

 ## 🔭 Hard-Skills
 <div align="center">